mgonzalezrivero/reef_learning/config/AWS_instance_configuration.md

 Manuel Gonzalez-Rivero 02/05/2017

-Machines are here configured using the Bitfusion Caffe image from the AWS Marketplace.
+Machines are here configured using the [Bitfusion Caffe image](https://aws.amazon.com/marketplace/pp/B01B52CMSO?qid=1533256793574&sr=0-2&ref_=srh_res_product_title) from the AWS Marketplace.
 While caffe is preinstalled, it was compiled without PYTHON_LAYER active, which means that we cannot train the machine calling the OS from Python to setup the layers.
 So, a bit of extra work needs to be done to confire the machine properly.
+The following steps will take you through the configuration of the AWS instance using the BitFusion image for Caffe.

 Alternatively, you can use the [Docker image for caffe](https://hub.docker.com/r/bvlc/caffe/).
-This a preconfigured virtual environment to run from AWS.
-Here is the way we did it with the BitFusion images:

 ## Compile caffe in C++
 ###Install CMake